 $0 Plus State Filing Fees with Incfile.com!

 - DBA – Doing Business As

 - S Corporation

 A sole proprietorship is the business formation most adopted by individuals.
 It is also the form of business that carries the most liability for the owner—a single owner, personally responsible for the sole proprietorship.

 For sole proprietors to be legally allowed by law, they can either use their legal personal name or take the optional route of obtaining permission from local authorities first in order for a DBA.

 A sole proprietorship is a legal structure like LLC or Corporation, and a DBA isn’t.
-A DBA means you can operate your business with trade name different from your registered, legally-registered first name.
+A DBA means you can operate your business with a trading name different from your registered, legally registered personal name.

 DBA – Doing Business As